-Dad is turning 70 in lockdown.
+Dad is turning 70 during lockdown.
 We cancel the surprise family holiday to Craster.

 ‘It’s not much really,’ I say when everything arrives.